 Some medical practitioners should listen to patients

-Mr. Ashead’s letter in last week’s Journal would have been humorous, had it not struck a nerve with tales of “pass the buck,” hearing without listening, and dramatic overreactions by caregivers.
+Mr. Ashead’s letter in last month’s Granite Falls Press would have been humorous, had it not struck a nerve with tales of “pass the buck,” hearing without listening, and dramatic overreactions by caregivers.
 But, he touched on a mindset almost ubiquitous in our region’s medical practices, wherein some practitioners feel input from the patient is useless—if not bothersome.

 The following afternoon a somber voice message said, “I think I may have misdiagnosed you; I want you to report to the nearest emergency room as soon as possible.”
 Once there, I repeated what was wrong and what I needed.
 However, I had to wait for a specialist to arrive from Harborview.

 Even after the doctor approved my request for pain relievers, it took staff 40 minutes to comply, at $9 a pill—for Ibuprofen!
 When hours of hoses, wires, radioactive gas, angioplasty, and Brun Hilda’s vice-grip on my groin was over, they treated me for what I told everyone I had and gave me what I had been asking for—along with a bill for $5,800!

 No doubt there are some excellent, caring doctors in our region—I now have one.
 Even so, the stories of selective hearing, misunderstanding the obvious, and unbridled greed that have touched my family in the last few years would fill a small book—while costing a small fortune.

 Please help locate lost wedding ring